jbrown544/interlingual-topic-modeling/README.md

 ### 2. Modeling

 In this pipeline, modeling and coherence evaluation have been integrated.
 In the following coherence evaluation step, the model showing the most promise is produced for continued processing.
 If the evaluation step does not produce the desired model, an additional coherence evaluation step is sometimes introduce which only evaluates a single value of a test variable.
 This ensures the single evaluated model is guaranteed to be the one output for further processing.

+The evaluations performed focus on the LDA and HDP models available in Gensim.
+Both models decompose documents into sets of topics which are themselves distributions over the vocabularies contained in the documents.
+LDA is a familiar modeling technique but requires the number of topics be specified and that the corpus be fully processed.
+HDP provides similar capabilities, but can infer the number of topics from the text.
+HDP may still be tuned within given parameters and will be compared to the more familiar LDA with the chosen data sets.

 ### 3. Coherence Evaluation